-If we add up the total active carbon stocks of the Earth, we get about 790 Gt C (mainly CO2) in the atmosphere, about 700 Gt C in the biosphere, 35,000 Gt C in the hydrosphere and 1,500 Gt C in the pedosphere.
+If we add up the total active carbon stocks of the Earth, we get about 800 Gt C (mainly CO2) in the atmosphere, about 700 Gt C in the biosphere, 38,000 Gt C in the hydrosphere and about 1,600 Gt C in the pedosphere.
 The proportion of carbon stocks in the lithosphere is enormous (◘ Table M-3).
-If one asks about the mass of consumers and destructors, only 20·109 t of dry mass is given for all continents together, i.e. less than 1% of the phytomass, whereas in the oceans one reckons with about t, which is more than 15 times the phytomass there.
+If one asks about the mass of consumers and decomposers, only 20·109 t of dry mass is given for all continents together, i.e. less than 1% of the phytomass, whereas in the oceans one reckons with about 3·109 t, which is more than 15 times the phytomass there.
 Unlike unicellular plants, consumers in the oceans are also large animal organisms that are exploited for human consumption.

-We have shown by various examples how small, in contrast, is the zoomass of the great consumers in the country.
-The phytomass in the countryside consists mainly of the wood mass in the forests, which accounts for 82% of the total phytomass on all continents, although the forests occupy only 39% of the area.
+We have shown by various examples how small, in contrast, is the zoomass of the great terrestrial consumers.
+The phytomass on land consists mainly of the wood mass in the forests, which accounts for 82% of the total phytomass on all continents, although the forests occupy only 39% of the area.
 The bulk of forest phytomass, about 50%, is found in tropical forests, about 20% in boreal forests, and about 15% each in subtropical and temperate forests.
 These figures should also be kept in mind for the "global change" discussion.